Thonnard/Doctoral-Thesis-LaTeX-Template/README.md

    * Check the mylist.cwl box

 ## Using the template
+   * Open "main_book.tex" or "main_A4.tex" in TeXstudio
+   * Adjust variables in the preamble (e.g. bindingoffset; cf. Warnings below) if necessary
+   * Font size can be set by changing \documentclass[a4paper,twoside,11pt]{book} in the preamble
+   * Line spacing (interline) can be set with the \setstretch{} command
+   * Add/Remove chapters in the mainmatter section (e.g. \include{./TeX_files/chapter33}
+   * Add/Remove bibliography bib files in the bibliography section (e.g. \addbibresource{./Bibliography/chap33.bib}

+Additional information is written as comments in the main_book or main_A4 tex file.
+Examples for using acronyms, references, tables and figures are provided in the template.

 ## Changing the chapter style
 Chapter style can be changed in several ways (e.g. https://texblog.org/2012/07/03/fancy-latex-chapter-styles/).
-Below you can find an straight forward example.
+Below you can find a straight forward example.
 Adding following code to the preamble will replace the standard chapter style with the ChapterNumber | LongTitle format.

 ```
 % change chapter style